The defending champions enter World Cup 2026 with a target on their backs. Squad depth, Messi's farewell, and what to expect from the Albiceleste.

 The Messi Question

-The elephant in every room.
-At 38, Messi's involvement in the 2026 tournament is the greatest soap opera in football.
-Whether he starts, comes off the bench, or serves as a spiritual presence in the squad — his shadow looms over everything.
+At 38, Messi's involvement in the 2026 tournament is the biggest soap opera in football.
+Whether he starts, comes off the bench, or serves as a spiritual presence in the squad, his shadow looms over everything.

 Recommended